seanthegeek/yaramail/_sources/tutorial.md.txt

 :::

 :::{important}
-Only set this key to `true` if the sender is known to not properly DKIM sign their email.
+Only set the `auth_optional` key to `true` if the sender is known to not properly DKIM sign their email.
 :::

 :::{warning}